HsiangHung/Machine_Learning_Note/Ensemble/Boosting/README.md

 ### 2.B - Math Intuition of GBM

 Previous description assumes all learners in the same weight.
 Where is the `gradient`?
 A GBM creates a set of predictors `F(x)`.
 The comprehensive tutorial on introduction to the model, [Introduction to Boosted Trees](https://xgboost.readthedocs.io/en/latest/tutorials/model.html#tree-boosting) explained more detailed steps in math[[Data Science: GBM vs XGBOOST?
 Key differences?]][GBM vs XGBOOST?
-Key differences?].
+Key differences?]:

 In the boosted tree, we start with a baseline model `F0(x)` by fittinf `f0(x) = y`,